Quick Links

 Reading @home

-We will continue to work on our reading habits encouraging all children to change their books regularly and bring their Rhomebooks in everyday.
-We encourage every child to read at home everyday for 10 minutes.
+We will continue to work on our reading habits, encouraging all children to change their books regularly and bring their Rhomebooks in everyday.
+We encourage every child to read at home everyday for 10 minutes at least and record it in their R@home book.
 Children will also have access to their Reading Eggs accounts, where they can access online books and practise comprehension questions.

 Handwriting